REUTERS SUMMIT-US weapons makers sense rising demand for air defense systems, tanks

 Russia’s intervention in Ukraine has prompted NATO members to pledge to raise defense spending to about 2 percent of gross domestic product within a decade - another factor that could undergird demand, U.S. government and industry executives said.

-It can take months or even years to translate foreign interest into U.S. orders, though.
+However, it can take months or even years to translate foreign interest into U.S. orders.

 Rear Admiral James Shannon, deputy assistant secretary of the Navy, told Reuters there has been a sharp increase in inquiries from European allies since January.

-“There’s a lot of information gathering,” he said, noting that being able to operate similar equipment offered allies an advantage for any joint military actions.
+“There’s a lot of information gathering,” he said, noting that being able to operate similar equipment offered allies an advantage in any joint military action.
 “There’s a lot of interest in partnering with the United States.”

+Heidi Grant, Air Force deputy undersecretary for international affairs, said turmoil around the world had yet to generated new orders, but added she was seeing more collaboration and cooperation among militaries than ever before.

+Many countries were looking for new intelligence-gathering equipment, aerial refueling capabilities, systems to ensure “command and control” and military transport planes, Grant told the annual Air Force Association conference.

 The costliest U.S. weapons program is Lockheed’s F-35 Joint Strike Fighter, jointly developed by the United States and eight allies: Britain, Australia, Canada, Turkey, Italy, Norway, Denmark and the Netherlands.

-Ten countries have already decided to buy the jets, and South Korea is expected to finalize an order for 40 jets this year.
+Ten countries have already decided to buy the jets.
+South Korea is expected to finalize an order for 40 jets this year.

-Others, including Finland, Poland and Belgium, have requested information, said Rear Admiral Randy Mahr, deputy director of the F-35 program.
+Others, including Finland, Poland and Belgium, have requested and received information about the jets, said Rear Admiral Randy Mahr, deputy director of the F-35 program.
 Mahr said he expected additional demand to emerge in coming years.

-Senator John McCain told a Washington think tank last week that India was also interested in the F-35, but Mahr said no formal briefing had been provided yet to that country.
+Senator John McCain told a Washington think tank last week that India was also interested in the F-35s, but Mahr said no formal briefing had yet been provided to that country.

 Greg Kausner, deputy assistant secretary of state for regional security, said the State Department was studying whether the evolving threats should shift which weapons systems could be sold or provided to allies.